mleonhard/applin-rs/Readme.md

 - Action to refresh an image
 - Server to push refresh an image
 - Fail build on key collision, for large projects.
+- Study the design of htmx, https://htmx.org/docs/ .

 License: MIT OR Apache-2.0